bounswe/bounswe2020group5/app/backend/README.md

 ## How to Prepare Development Environment?
 * Pull the code.
 * Type `cd /path/to/backend/`.
-* Type `virtualenv venv` to create virutal environment venv.
+* Type `virtualenv venv` to create virtual environment venv.
 * In order to activate virtual environment venv,
     + In Linux and macOS, type `source venv/Scripts/activate`
     + In Windows, type `venv\Scripts\activate`
 * Install required python packages via typing `pip install -r requirements.txt`
-* Virtual environment **venv** is created and activated with required python packages via running bash script **init.sh**.
+* Virtual environment **venv** is created and activated with required python packages.

-**Note:** If new python packages are added to **"requirements.txt"**, you have to `source init.sh` again to load these packages into virtual environment.
+**Note:** If new python packages are added to **"requirements.txt"**, you have to type `pip install -r requirements.txt` after venv is activated.
 ***
 ## How to Start Development Server?
 * `cd /path/to/backend/`